dfki-in-icc/5G-PRACH-Smart-Jammer/common/utils/LATSEQ/README.txt

 ## USAGE

-0) Add a new measure point in the code with
+0) Add a new data measure point in the code with
 #include "common/utils/LATSEQ/latseq.h"
 #if LATSEQ
-LATSEQ_P("pdcp--rlc", "pdcp%d.rlc%d", 0, 1);
+LATSEQ_P("D pdcp--rlc", "pdcp%d.rlc%d", 0, 1);
 #endif
-where first argument is the name of the point and the seconde argument is a string of data_identifier
+where first argument is the direction, the second the observed segment and the third argument is a string of data_identifier
 1) Compile OAI code with option --enable-latseq (LATSEQ)
 2) Run scanario for Uplink and Downlink
 3) Process lseq traces to yield data do statistics with LatSeq tools